-M.M.Haines1,2 and S.A.Stansfeld2
+M.M.Haines^{1,2} and S.A.Stansfeld2

-1 Health Risk Management Practice, PricewaterhouseCoopers, Sydney, Australia

-Department of Psychiatry, Barts and the London Queen Mary s School of Medicine, University of London
+- Health Risk Management Practice, PricewaterhouseCoopers, Sydney, Australia - Department of Psychiatry, Barts and the London Queen Mary's School of Medicine, University of London

-Abstract: Impairments of early childhood development and education by environmental pollutants acch as noise, may have life long effects on achieving assessment potential and bealts.
-In this article the non-subliney hand effects of choresi aizeraft, and and traffic noise on on current research evidence from international studies.
-In studies examining the effects of choresi aizeraft, and and traffic noise on online studies and with noise exposure advectively affects that do consiste performance.
-Noise exposure and studtestimation international studies.
-There is anyonical volume to the studies that do noise exposure affects that international studies are anyone and the studies.
-There is anyonical volume that do noise exposure affects international studies and the studies of the studies of the studies that at chore is approach affects that inform policies and measures to protect children from the ultervice time to volume the advecuys.
+Abstract: Inquirments of early childhood development and obtaction by environmental pullutants such as noise, may have life ong effects on earliering scandings potential and health.
+In this saricle the non-auditory health effects of noise or endirects will be reviewed with wind on current research evidence from international studies.
+In studies examining the effects of chronic aircraft, rail and road traffic noise on current research evidence from international studies.
+In studies examining the effects of chronic aircraft, rail and road traffic noise on consistently susceitated with noise amongsmen and impaired well-being.
+There is moderate evidence that chronic noise exposure affects consistently associated with noise amongsmen and impaired well-being.
+There is moderate evidence that chronic noise exposure affects or most and the consistency of the exposure of the expo

-There is consistent research evidence that chronic exposure to environmental noise leads to impaired cognitive function and health in children.1,2 In the last 20 years there has been increased empirical research investigating the effects of noise on children, with the Los Angeles Airport Study,14 the Munich Airport Study56, the Schools Environment and Health Study18 and the West London Schools Study9 around Heathrow Airport in London, in New York City,10 and the Sydney Airport Health Study," Children may be more susceptible to environmental stress than adults for a variety of reasons including: less cognitive capacity to understand environmental issues and anticipate stressors and a lack of well-developed coping repertoires.12, 12 Impairments of early childhood development and education by environmental pollutants such as noise, may have life long effects on achieving academic potential and health.10 In this review article we will summarise the international literature on nonauditory health effects of noise on children.
+There is consistent research evidence that chronic exposure to environmental noise leads to impaired cognitive function and health in children.1,2 In the last 20 years there has been increased empirical research investigating the effects of noise on children, with the Los Angeles Airport Study,14 the Munich Airport Study56, the Schools Environment and Health Study^{1,8} and the West London Schools Study9 around Heathrow Airport in London, in New York City,10 and the Sydney Airport Health Study," Children may be more susceptible to environmental stress than adults for a variety of reasons including: less cognitive capacity to understand environmental issues and anticipate stressors and a lack of well-developed coping repertoires.12, 13 Impairments of early childhood development and education by environmental pollutants such as noise, may have life long effects on achieving academic potential and health.13 In this review article we will summarise the international literature on nonauditory health effects of noise on children.
 We will conclude with a summary of the main effects and the requirements for future research.